 Membership in the Ladies of Liberty Alliance is free and self–defined.
 It is our hope that liberty-minded ladies everywhere and maybe even female liberty groups will pop up and be able to use our resources, and that we will attract more women into the movement by providing education and empowerment training that is focused on women.

-We have over 20 chapters across the country but we always need more leaders.
-Click “chapters” above or email email@example.com if you are interested in starting a new chapter.
+We have over 25 chapters across the country and world and we need a lot more leaders.
+Click “chapters” above or email firstname.lastname@example.org if you are interested in starting a new chapter.

 Call it Ladies of Liberty, Women for Liberty, Freedom-loving Femmes, whatever name suits your group best.

-We will also provide you with speakers for trainings and other support and resources that will help all of your members be effective promoters of the cause of liberty!
+We will also provide you with speakers for training events and other support and resources that will help all of your members be effective promoters of the cause of liberty!